Just and Unjust Wars: A Moral Argument with Historical Illustrations

 Autoren-Profil (2015)

-Michael Walzer is professor emeritus of social science at the Institute for Advanced Study, Princeton, NJ, and the author of many widely heralded books, including Spheres of Injustice, Exodus and Revolution, and The Company of Critics.
+Michael Walzer is Professor Emeritus of Social Science at the Institute for Advanced Study, Princeton, NJ, and the author of many widely heralded books, including Spheres of Justice and Exodus and Revolution.
+He lives in Princeton, New Jersey.

 Bibliografische Informationen